sedax90/FirJs/README.md

 This library is written entirely in Typescript and was born to remain simple and as agnostic as possible, so that it can be easily integrated into projects where needed.

-## Concepts
+## Concepts 💡️

 The main area is your **Workspace**.
 A _workspace_ contains a **Workflow**, who is simply a _nodes tree_.

-FirJs provides only three types of nodes:
+FirJs provides these basic nodes:

 - `task` (a generic operation)
 - `map` (for/while)
 - `choice` (if/switch)
+- `terminator` (indicates that the flow ended before its natural end)

 The workflow tree has a basic hierarchical structure: